1991 Summer Universiade: Venues

 The three major venues for the events were all built especially for the event, on land formerly occupied by various industrial works.
 Don Valley Stadium, the centrepiece for the Games, was completed in September 1990, at a cost of £29 million.
 It was the first entirely new outdoor sporting arena built in Great Britain since Wembley in 1923.
 With a capacity of 25,000, it was twice as large as the second-biggest athletics arena in the country, Crystal Palace.

 Ponds Forge, named for the former steelworks demolished to make way for it, hosted the watersports events.
 Sheffield Arena opened in May 1991 as a multi-purpose venue and took on the role of the Gymnastics Hall for the Games.

 Other venues included the Concord Sports Center in Shiregreen and Hillsborough Stadium.
 The football tournament was held across Yorkshire; at Huddersfield, Chesterfield, Wakefield, Bradford, Scunthorpe and Stocksbridge, with the final played at Hillsborough.

 Accommodation

 Hyde Park flats near Sheffield City Centre were used for accommodation for the athletes during the games.
 Built in the 1960s, many had been demolished, with those left being specially refurbished for the Games.

 Medals

 The medals were forged by Thessco, a Sheffield-based mint, who charged no fee for their manufacture.
 The medals' designs were selected through a national student competition, and the final design bore the Yorkshire Rose.

 Broadcasting

-The organisers struggled to find a live broadcast partner with any of the three major terrestrial networks (BBC, ITV or Channel 4), so a deal was signed with BSB (British Satellite Broadcasting).
+The organisers struggled to find a live broadcast partner with any of the three terrestrial networks so a deal was signed with BSB (British Satellite Broadcasting) and Sky Sports provided extensive live coverage of the event.
 However, at the time only 1.5 million households had access to satellite television, thus reducing the potential audience.
 Highlights were shown on Yorkshire Television, with commentary from John Helm and Gary Bloom.